Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     For full details on all available parameters for this command, please visit this [page](https://docs.microsoft.com/en-us/cli/azure/containerapp?view=azure-cli-latest#az-containerapp-create){target=_blank}.

-- You can now verify the deployment of the first ACA by navigating to the Azure Portal and selecting the resource group named `tasks-tracker-rg` that you created earlier.
+- You can now verify the deployment of the first ACA by navigating to the link at the end of the above script or to the Azure Portal and selecting the resource group named `tasks-tracker-rg` that you created earlier.
 You should see the 5 resourses created below.
 ![Azure Resources](../../assets/images/01-deploy-api-to-aca/Resources.jpg)

 !!! success
     To test the backend api service, either click on the URL output by the last command or copy the FQDN (Application URL) of the Azure container app named `tasksmanager-backend-api`, then issue a `GET` request similar to this one: `https://tasksmanager-backend-api.<your-aca-env-unique-id>.eastus.azurecontainerapps.io/api/tasks/?createdby=tjoudeh@bitoftech.net` and you should receive an array of the 10 tasks similar to the below image.

     Note that the specific query string matters as you may otherwise get an empty result back.